Safety and Liveness of Quantitative Properties and Automata: Liveness of Quantitative Automata

+Recall that, thanks to \cref{cl:LivenessCollapsingSupClosed,cl:ComputingTopValue}, an automaton $\A$ expresses a liveness property iff $\safe{\A}$ expresses the constant function $\top$.
+For automata classes whose safety closure can be expressed as $\Inf$-automata, we provide a matching upper bound by simply checking the universality of the safety closure with respect to its top value.
+For $\DSum$-automata, whose universality problem is open, our solution is based on our constant-function-check algorithm (see \cref{cl:ConstantCheckForDSum}).

+\begin{thm} Deciding whether an $\Inf$-, $\Sup$-, $\LimInf$-, $\LimSup$-, $\LimInfAvg$-, $\LimSupAvg$- or $\DSum$-automaton expresses a liveness property is \PSpaceC. \end{thm} \begin{proof} {\PSpaceH}ness is shown in \cref{cl:LivenessCheckLowerBound}.
 Let $\A$ be a $\Val$-automaton and let $\top$ be its top value.
 Recall that liveness and top liveness coincide for $\sup$-closed properties by \cref{cl:LivenessCollapsingSupClosed}.
 As the considered value functions define $\sup$-closed properties, as proved in \cref{cl:ComputingTopValue}, we reduce the statement to checking whether $\safe{\A}$ expresses the constant function $\top$.